lindylearn/unclutter/README.md

 ## Get involved

-The goal of this project is to improve reading on the web for everyone.
-You should decide what, when, and how to read articles.
-What if Unclutter could automatically bypass paywalls, connect similar content across the web, or make quotes easily sharable?
+The mission of Unclutter is to improve reading on the web for everyone.
+You should decide what, when, and how to read.
+What if you could automatically bypass paywalls or connect similar content across the web?

-If you want to contribute ideas or code, [join our Discord server](https://discord.gg/CThpNQjucB)!
+Here's how you can help:

-## Roadmap
+- Use the [open roadmap](https://unclutter.canny.io/) to suggest new features for Unclutter or to vote on existing ideas.

-We prioritize features to work on via the [open roadmap](https://unclutter.canny.io/).
-Add your suggestions there or vote on existing features to get them done faster.
+- Open GitHub issues for bugs you find or for technical things to improve.
+All feedback from within the extension also automatically creates GitHub issues or Pull-Requests.

-If you found a bug or want to improve something technical, please open a GitHub issue directly.
-All feedback from within Unclutter also automatically creates GitHub issues or Pull-Requests.
+- [Join our Discord server](https://discord.gg/CThpNQjucB) if you want to contribute code!

 <!-- [<img src="./docs/media/canny.png">](https://unclutter.canny.io/) -->